← Studio

 A public essay in /studio.
 Not a summary of the links, a synthesis: what the technology is, why it matters structurally, what it changes about how you'd build something.

 An entry in docs/RESEARCH-SIGNALS.md.
 Internal, permanent log.
 Stack implications specific to the current agent infrastructure (Moirai, MakerSuite, Claude Code).
-Concrete integration points, not generic observations.
+Concrete integration points, not generic ones.

 Rows in docs/ROADMAP.md Future section.
-Each suggestion from the signal log becomes a trackable backlog item with a link back to the source essay.
-The signal becomes part of the product backlog.
+Each suggestion from the signal log becomes a trackable item with a link back to the source essay.

 Why this pattern matters

-The IDE is already where you have context.
-You're mid-session, you find something useful, the natural instinct is to note it somewhere and get back to the task.
-The skill doesn't interrupt the session.
-Thirty seconds and you have material that compounds.
+The IDE is already where I have context.
+I'm mid-session, I find something useful, my instinct is to note it and get back to the task.
+The skill doesn't interrupt that.

 The essay is the public signal: here's what I'm tracking and why.
-The signal log is the private intelligence layer.
-The roadmap items are the commitment layer, where "this is interesting" becomes "this will eventually become work."
+The signal log is the private layer.
+The roadmap items are where "this is interesting" becomes tracked work.

-What the skill doesn't do is resolve whether to act on the signal now.
+What the skill doesn't do is decide whether to act on the signal now.
 That's intentional.
 Not everything worth capturing is worth building immediately.
 The skill preserves the option without forcing the decision.

 The underlying system